NickAzureDevops/100daysofcloud/README.md

 </p>

 ## Nick's Cloud Journey

-My name is Nicholas Chang, and over 3 years expeirnece  working in IT industry working as a support engineer.
+My name is Nicholas with over 4 years of experience working with Microsoft Stack technologies including Office 365 and Windows.
+This idea of this challenge was introduced by the 100daysofcloud community to develop knowledge and gain new skills.
+At the end of this challenge, I would like to gain more knowledge of the following:

-At the end of this challenge, I'd like to: test
+- Gained more knowledge Azure

-- Gained more knowledge using Terraform and Azure
+- learn some Terraform
 - Basics of containers
 - A bit of Powershell too